zapkub/cu-vivid-museum-wiki/README.md

 This project is created for normalize Plant data from Faculty of Pharmaceutical sciences, Chulalongkorn University to Web based application provide an easier way to search for information, available at [CU Vivid Museum website]().
 # Feature
+ - Normalize and seeding data from massy XLXS file to noSQL.
  - Searching Plant, Herb information over 8000+ items by scientific name.
  - Searching by Plant Category.
  - Content management system.